DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 GET /bff/login
 ```

-By default the login endpoint will redirect back to the root of the application, after authentication is done.
-Alternatively you can add local URL instead:
+By default the login endpoint will redirect back to the root of the application after authentication is done.
+Alternatively you can use local URL instead:

 ```
 GET /bff/login?returnUrl=/page2